Steffen70/gRPC_PWA/readme.md

 **Download the Protobuf gRPC-Web Plugin version 1.5.0:**

 - The plugin can be downloaded from the [official GitHub repository](https://github.com/grpc/grpc-web/releases).
-After downloading, rename the file to `protoc-gen-grpc-web.exe` and ensure it's accessible in your PATH.v
+After downloading, rename the file to `protoc-gen-grpc-web.exe` and ensure it's accessible in your PATH.

 ## Guide on how to Run the Project